wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 1.5.4 =
+* Fixed some PHP notices that were being generated when there were no playlist entries in the system.

 = 1.5.3 =
 * Added Serbian translation (sr_RS) (thank you to Miodarag Zivkovic!)